-This tutorial shows you how to read an Analog Devices ADXL3xx series (e.g. ADXL320, ADXL321, ADXL322, ADXL330) accelerometer and communicate the acceleration to the a personal computer through the serial monitor of the Arduino Software (IDE) or another application that receives data over the serial port.
+This tutorial shows you how to read from the ADXL3xx series (e.g. ADXL320, ADXL321, ADXL322, ADXL330) accelerometer and receive the values in the serial monitor of the Arduino Software (IDE) or another application that receives data over the serial port.

 The ADXL3xx outputs the acceleration on each axis as an analog voltage between 0 and 5 volts.
 To read this, all you need is the

 The accelerometer uses very little current, so it can be plugged into your board and run directly off of the output from the digital output pins.
 To do this, you'll use three of the analog input pins as digital I/O pins, for power and ground to the accelerometer, and for the self-test pin.
 You'll use the other three analog inputs to read the accelerometer's analog outputs.